simonegiacomelli/proxmox-firewall-updater/README.md

 This project includes comprehensive automated tests to ensure its reliability and correctness.
 These tests cover various scenarios and edge cases, providing a robust safety net for ongoing development.

-The tests are written using Python's built-in `unittest` module, and they thoroughly test the functionality of the script, including the parsing of the configuration file, DNS resolution, and the creation and updating of firewall aliases.
+The tests are written using Python's built-in `unittest` module, and they thoroughly test the functionality of the script, including the DNS resolution and the updating of firewall aliases.

-To run the tests, use the following command:
+To run the tests, clone the repo and use the following command:

 ```bash
 python3 -m unittest update_firewall_aliases_test.py